How To Get Rid Of Voles In Your Yard And Garden [2023]

 Smith’s Pest Management offers eco-conscious meadow vole control services in the San Francisco Bay Area that will end the infestation and help you reclaim your lawn.

-Chemical vole repellents are effective ways to push voles out of their burrows and encourage them to leave your property.
+Pre-made, commercial vole repellents that contain ingredients like castor oil, rosemary oil, or peppermint oil can be effective products to push voles out of their burrows and encourage them to leave your property.

 When the traps are active, keep grassy and weedy areas surrounding the traps well-mowed, which reduces shelter for voles.